imonroe/laravel_docker_starterkit/README.md

 ## What's included?

-- Laravel 6.2.x
+- Laravel 7.x
-- the basic Laravel auth scaffolding with Vue.JS components
+- the basic Laravel auth scaffolding with Vue.JS components, using `laravel/ui`
 - mysql 5.7.22
 - nginx
 - a helper file for windows, `larabash.bat`, which launches you a nice bash window in the laravel container for things like `artisan` commands.